icanzilb/EventBlankApp/EventBlank/Pods/VTAcknowledgementsViewController/README.md

 ## Requirements

-VTAcknowledgementsViewController requires iOS 5.0 and above, Xcode 6.3 and above, and uses ARC.
+VTAcknowledgementsViewController requires iOS 5.0 and above, Xcode 7.0 and above, and uses ARC.
+If you need lower requirements, look for an [older version of this repository](https://github.com/vtourraine/VTAcknowledgementsViewController/releases).

 ## Credits